-The website's NUG section provides online access to all the documentation for your NV20LT/NV15LT, including any quick-guides for associated transmitter options.
+The Technical Documentation section Of the Nautel Support website provides online access to all the documentation for your NV20LT/NV15LT.
 Documentation is provided in Acrobat (PDF) format.
 You can use the documentation online or print the sections that you need.